filcdn/worker/README.md

 # FilCDN Cloudflare Worker

-[Cloudflare worker](https://developers.cloudflare.com/workers/) used to retrieve and cache from the Filecoin PDP Storage Providers.
+[Cloudflare worker](https://developers.cloudflare.com/workers/) used to retrieve and cache from the Filecoin PDP service providers.

 ## Development